Babylon Always Falls

 And why would He?
 The Creator of goodness knows what He made.

 If Babylon's a system where the powerful exploit the weak, then the Gospel is a system where the weak are lifted up and provided with the equity necessary to not only survive, but thrive.
-The powerful hate it because they're just arrogant enough to think that their power is because of their goodness.
+The powerful hate it because they're just arrogant enough to think that they have power because of their goodness.

 If Babylon's a kingdom built on arrogance, the Gospel is a kingdom built on humility.
 Babylonian thinking requires a kind of certainty that makes true humility entirely impossible: it breeds an anxiety about others' behavior that leads to grasping for control.